 The Convertible Note Receivable accrues interest at the rate of 5% per annum on the principal amount of the Convertible Note Receivable which is payable at maturity.
 The issuer may not prepay the note prior to its maturity date without the consent of the Company.
-The Convertible Note Receivable is convertible in equity securities of the borrower in the event that the borrower issues and sells shares to investors on or before the maturity date, subject to certain other conditions.
+The Convertible Note Receivable is convertible into equity securities of the borrower in the event that the borrower issues and sells shares to investors on or before the maturity date, subject to certain other conditions.
+In the event that the Convertible Note Receivable remains outstanding on the maturity date, then the outstanding principal balance and any unpaid accrued interest shall automatically convert into equity securities of the borrower.
+Should the borrower consummate a change of control while this note remains outstanding, the borrower shall repay the Company in cash in an amount equal to the outstanding principal amount of this Note plus any unpaid accrued interest on the original principal.
 The conversion price is based on the occurrence of certain actions by the issuer.

-The Company earned \$3,000 in interest income on the Convertible Note Receivable for the three months ended March 31, 2023.
+The Company earned \$3,000 and \$6,000 in interest income on the Convertible Note Receivable for the three and six months ended June 30, 2023, respectively.